aimms/documentation/webui/bar-line-chart-widget.rst

 .. image:: images/BarLineChart_Contents.png
     :align: center

-The first identifier added will always be represented on the line.
+The first identifier added will always be represented as the line in the chart.
 All the other identifiers added will be represented as bars.

 In the Pivot tab of the options editor, one can specify how the data dimensions are to be organized in the chart.
 For example, if the Products index ``p`` is specified in the X-axis section and the ``<IDENTIFIER-SET>`` in the Grouped section then the resulting bar-line chart looks like in the illustration below: